arenjay-ventures/Public-Library/tutorials/linux/multiBoot_USB_linux.md

 # Multi-Boot USB Setup Guide (Windows)
 ## Puppy Linux, Tails, Kali Linux & Kali Purple on One 32GB USB Drive
+##CURRENT STATE Puppy, Tails, and Kali are bootable Kali Purple is Not, fails install from USB##
 ---

 ## Prerequisites